lemmings-io/01-twitter-example/README.md

     This feature will take care to synchronize your code in the `core.clj` file with the Clojure REPL.

+8. **Artistic Tweaking**

+    You can see the lemmings bot in action [here](https://twitter.com/betalemming).

+    However, you probably want to personalise your tweets now :)

+    In your `core.clj` you'll find two lists: `templates.cls` (the skeleton of your tweets) and `blanks.cls` (the strings you'll fill the blanks with).
+You can replace these strings with your own, just remember to keep the `___`.

-7. Provide your Twitter API tokens for local development by creating a file called `profiles.clj` in `01-twitter-example` with Atom.
+9. Provide your Twitter API tokens for local development by creating a file called `profiles.clj` in `01-twitter-example` with Atom.

     You can find instructions for signing up for Twitter and getting these tokens in the [Twitter Bot example](http://howistart.org/posts/clojure/1/) in the section *Hooking the bot up to Twitter*.